ralhadeff/basic-machine-learning/README.md

 *Written by Dr. Raphael Alhadeff, January-April 2019.*

 This repository includes all my machine learning implementations in python.
-The purpose of this implementation is for my own training, and does not aim at being fast; i.e. although some sections in the code could be improved for efficiency (e.g. more vectorization) one of my goals here was to make the code more instructive for a human reading it.
+The purpose of this implementation is for my own training, and does not aim at being fast; *i.e.* although some sections in the code could be improved for efficiency (*e.g.* more vectorization) one of my goals here was to make the code more instructive for a human reading it.

-For the first few estimators (Linear and Logistic) I wrote a full support to `pandas` `DataFrames` and `Series`.
-I did not always implement this because there was no more new code to write and learn from by continuing this support.
+For the first few estimators (_Linear_ and _Logistic_) I wrote a full support to `pandas`' `DataFrames` and `Series`.
+I did not implement this elsewhere because there was no more new code to write and learn from in continuing this support.
 Generally speaking, using `DataFrame.values` or `Series.values` should work for all numerical data.

 General tools that are in specific folders (other folder names are self-explanatory):
  * _Regularization_ is in `LinearRegression` (and has not be implemented in the `LogisticRegression`)